 According to the comparisons above, the best suitable electronic components are chosen.
-Additionally to the technical merit there are other factors that have to be taken into consideration, like the type of interface(s) for each component.
-Because of this, the microcontroller with the best technical merit - the Raspberry Pi Pico W - will not be used in the final product, due to its lack of interfaces.
+Additionally to the technical merit there are other factors that have to be taken in to consideration, like the type of interface(s) for each component.
+Because of this, the microcontroller with the best technical merit - the Raspberry Pi Pico W - will not be used in the final product, due to it's lack of interfaces.
 This is also the case for all other Raspberry Pi Picos and the Arduino Nano RP2040 Connect.
-The use of the NUCLEO-C031C6 is not advisable as well, since it has no WiFi (Wireless Fidelity) module.
+The use of the NUCLEO-C031C6 is not advisable as well, since it has no WiFi module.
 Instead the Raspberry Pi Zero 2W will be used to fulfil the computational tasks of the blimp.
 This microcontroller is equipped with the needed interfaces and a WiFi module.

-Table 57 lists all the electronic components that will make up the final product.
+In table 40 all the electronic components, that will make up the final product, are listed.
 The maximum power consumption is approximately 23 W.

-Table 57: Power Budget
+Table 40: Power Budget